-Key audit matter How our audit addressed the matter Related Party Transactions (Refer Disclosure Note 20)
+Key audit matter

+How our audit addressed the matter

+Related Party Transactions (Refer Disclosure Note 20)

-Related party transactions represent a significant component of the company's operations for the year.
+Related party transactions represent a significant component of the Company's operations.

-There is a requirement to disclose related party balances, transactions and commitments.
-The company prepared schedules of transactions, balances and commitments for related parties to support the disclosures in the financial statements.
+Under IAS 24 - Related Party Disclosures, there is a requirement to disclose related party balances, transactions and commitments.
+We are required to ensure the completeness and accuracy of identification and disclosure of related party relationships, transactions and balances.
+The Company prepared schedules of transactions, balances and commitments for related parties to support the disclosures in the financial statements.

 We considered this as a key audit matter given that the volume and value of transactions, balances and commitments are significant to the overall financial statements.

 Our audit procedures included:

-- Enquiring of management regarding the processes in place for the identification of the company's related parties and the nature and type of related party relationships. - Obtaining an understanding relevant to the identification, accounting and required disclosures of related party relationships and the authorisation and approval process of significant transactions and arrangements with related parties. - Reviewing records and documents that provided information about related relationships and transactions such as related party confirmations, contracts and agreements in place and specific invoices and correspondences related to related party transactions.
+- Enquiring of management regarding the processes in place for the identification of the Company's related parties and the nature and type of related party relationships. - Obtaining an understanding relevant to the identification, accounting and required disclosures of related party relationships and the authorisation and approval process of significant transactions and arrangements with related parties. - Reviewing records and documents that provided information about related relationships and transactions such as related party confirmations, contracts and agreements in place and specific invoices and correspondences related to related party transactions.